seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 Not published, not summarised, not referenced.
 Any failure downgrades the setup to `ЖДАТЬ` or removes it.

+**A checklist item is not arguable.** A run that believes an item wrong, inapplicable or without precedent records the objection in the day log and OBEYS the item; the objection reaches the Architect and becomes an edit to this file or it does not. **Measured 01.09, third run, and this paragraph exists because of it:** three items were identified by name, reasoned about and declined — a catalyst kept a verified status because its silence was explained, a coin refused on both sides stayed out of `ИЗБЕГАТЬ` for want of precedent, and a level was published on web sources under an invented carve-out for geometry.
+Each objection was intelligent and each was recorded honestly. **A rule that can be reasoned past is a suggestion**, and a run reasoning in the moment before it publishes is the least reliable reader this system has.

 1. The §5 gate passed in full, and every level in the answer traces to the one freeze (§5).
 Elapsed time since the freeze is not a checklist item and downgrades nothing.
 2. Every named instrument actually tradable on a Binance USDⓈ-M perpetual.